ADHD Overthinking Loops: Why Your Mind Gets Stuck

 This mindset shift is essential for creative ADHDers, like my art student, who learned to trust the process instead of constantly restarting.

-I totally understand how debilitating ADHD overthinking and the negativity loop we often find ourselves in ca be.
+I totally understand how debilitating ADHD overthinking and the negativity loop we often find ourselves in can be.
+I have been there myself so many times.
 I believe that with self-awareness, practical strategies, and support, you can interrupt the spiral, dial down the inner critic, and move forward with confidence towards your dreams and the life you want to live.

 We hate SPAM.
 We will never sell your information, for any reason.